shivamjaiswal011/Algorithm_For_Competitive_Programming/README.md

 	b) Fast Exponentiation by Binary Method (Recursive Approach).

 	c) Fast Exponentiation Iterative Approach in which exponent is wriiten in sum of power of 2.

+	d) To find Fibonacci Numbers by Matrix and Fast Exponentiation O(logN).